 Paper and pen method.

 First off, you will need a good idea of what your days look like.
-Then you will need to transfer that to your sheet (which I provide for you at the end of this post).
+Then you will need to transfer that to your sheet.

-Starting with the time you wake up, add everything that you do for that day.
-For example you could add your morning routine, when you make breakfast for the family, when you leave for work, any meeting that you may have, if you schedule out time for a workout, things like this.
+Starting with the time you wake up then add everything that you do for that day.
+For example, you could add your morning routine, when you make breakfast for the family, when you leave for work, any meeting that you may have if you schedule out time for a workout, things like this.
 I also like to add my weekly menu to my schedule.

 Keep in mind, when you are creating your weekly schedule you will want to leave out time for extra things that may pop up during the week.